 5. Place of Performance.
-Executive's principal place of employment will be at the Company's offices in Princeton Junction, New Jersey; provided, however, that Executive will be required to travel from time to time for business purposes.
+Executive's principal place of employment will be at the Company's offices in Princeton Junction New Jersey; provided, however, that Executive will headquarters and to various labs and facilities of the Company and its subsidiaries, which is expected to be required up to travel from 50% of Executive's time to time for business purposes but may vary based on the needs of the business.

 6. Salary.
 Executive's position with the Company is a full-time exempt position.
-The Company will pay Executive a salary (the "Base Salary") at an initial annual rate of \$380,000, payable in accordance with the Company's standard payroll schedule and subject to applicable deductions and withholdings.
-The amount of the Base Salary shall be reviewed on an annual basis by the Company in conjunction with an annual performance assessment of Executive and may be increased or decreased from time to time by the Company 7.
-Annual Incentive Awards. - a.
+The Company will pay Executive a salary (the "Base Salary") at an initial annual rate of \$380,000, \$400,000, payable in accordance with the Company's standard payroll schedule and subject to applicable deductions and withholdings.
+The amount of the Base Salary shall be reviewed on an annual basis by the Company in conjunction with an annual performance assessment of Executive and may be increased or decreased from time to time by the Company.

+7. Annual Incentive Awards.

+- a.
 For each calendar year (other than calendar year 2023) during his employment, Executive will have the opportunity to earn an annual incentive award under the Company's "Executive annual incentive plan" (sometimes referred to as the "Executive annual bonus plan") applicable to senior executives generally, with Executive's annual incentive target opportunity amount (and range of potential payouts, if any) for each calendar year (other than calendar year 2023) to be set by the Company and to be dependent upon the extent to which performance targets established by the Company are or are not achieved for such year.
 Any annual incentive award that is earned by Executive will be payable consistent with the Company's regular payroll practices applicable to annual incentive awards for senior executives generally.
 The Company expects that Executive's annual incentive award opportunity for calendar year 2024 may include performance targets tied to revenue and new business generation.
 Except as otherwise provided herein or determined by the Company, payment of any otherwise earned annual incentive award will be conditioned on Executive's continued employment through the date that annual incentive awards are paid to senior executives generally with respect to the applicable year. - b.
-For calendar year 2023, Executive will have the opportunity to earn an annual incentive award under the Company's previously established "Executive annual incentive plan" (sometimes, as noted above, referred to as the "Executive annual bonus plan") applicable to senior executives generally for calendar year 2023, but with the amount of amount of any payment on account thereof to be pro-rated and computed as follows: first, the target amount (prior to the following proration) shall be equal to 50% of the Base Salary (and with the actual award amount (the "nominal amount"), if any and prior to the following proration, ranging from 0 to 200% of the target amount, depending upon the extent to which performance targets previously established by the Company under the annual incentive plan for calendar year 2023 are or are not achieved, and with the weightings among such performance targets applied in the same manner for Executive); and second, the actual payment amount, if any, shall be pro-rated to equal the product of the nominal amount multiplied by a fraction the numerator of which is the number of days from and including the Effective Date to and including December 31, 2023 and the denominator of which is three hundred sixty-five (365).
+For calendar year 2023, 2024, Executive will have the opportunity to earn an annual incentive award under the Company's previously established "Executive annual incentive plan" (sometimes, as noted above, referred to as the "Executive annual bonus plan") applicable to senior executives generally for calendar year 2023, 2024, but with the amount of amount of any payment on account thereof to be pro-rated and computed as follows: first, the target amount (prior to the following proration) shall be equal to 50% of the Base Salary (and with the actual award amount (the "nominal amount"), if any and prior to the following proration, ranging from 0 to 200% of the target amount, depending upon the extent to which performance targets previously established by the Company under the annual incentive plan for calendar year 2023, 2024 are or are not achieved, and with the weightings among such performance targets applied in the same manner for Executive); and second, the actual payment amount, if any, shall be pro-rated to equal the product of the nominal amount multiplied by a fraction the numerator of which is the number of days from and including the Effective Date to and including December 31, 2023 December 31, 2024 and the denominator of which is three hundred sixty-five (365) (366).